1975 South Australian state election: Upper house reforms

+Historically, the Legislative Council (the upper house) had been dominated by an LCL majority for decades due to the Playmander electoral malapportionment as well as the limit on upper house voting rights to the wealthier classes with suffrage dependent on certain property and wage requirements.
+However they were highly independent and often obstructive to both major parties.

+Originally the Legislative Council had fixed staggered terms and elections were held separately from lower house elections, which would later be changed by the introduction of joint elections in the 1980s.

+The 1975 election saw the introduction of universal suffrage for the Legislative Council and the introduction of a statewide single electorate which filled the seats using a new electoral system - a form of list proportional representation (modified largest remainder system based on the Droop quota).
+The number elected at each election was increased from 10 to 11, meaning the house increased from 20 to 21 members, and would become a 22-member house from 1979 onwards.

 Results

 The Liberals received a 50.8 percent two-party vote to Labor on 49.2 percent.
 The Liberals, Liberal Movement, and Country Party held a combined 23 seats, as did Labor.
 The balance of power was held by independent MP Ted Connelly, the mayor of Port Pirie.
 Connelly sided with Dunstan and accepted his offer of Speaker of the South Australian House of Assembly.

 The LM won two seats (both sitting members: Robin Millhouse and David Boundy).
 When the LM joined the Liberal Party in 1976, Boundy joined the Liberals while Millhouse created the New LM; after which the numbers were Labor 23, Liberal 21, Country Party 1, New LM 1, and 1 independent supporting Labor (Connelly).

 The 1975 election saw permanent large two-party swings away from Labor in a few rural seats − 13.5 percent in Chaffey, 15.5 percent in Mount Gambier and 16.4 percent in Millicent.